appium/appium-remote-debugger/README.md

 ## Selenium "atoms"

 The remote debugger uses the standard [Selenium Atoms](https://github.com/SeleniumHQ/selenium/tree/master/javascript/atoms) to interact with web pages.
 These need to be manually updated when necessary.
-To do so, simply update the branch in `Makefile` by modifying the `SELENIUM_BRANCH` variable.
+To do so, simply update the branch in the `gulpfile`, by modifying the `SELENIUM_BRANCH` constant at the top of the file.
 Then run `npm run build:atoms`, test and create a pull request with the resulting changed atoms directory.

+One caveat is that there are some changes that are needed for Appium, that are not yet in the Selenium codebase.
+See the [atoms notes](./atoms-notes.md) for details.

 ## Watch